 Carol Lombardi (clombard) teaches two sections of Journalism, is the Gargoyle advisor and works for the Advancement Office.
 She earned a B.A. from the State University of New York at Oswego and an M.S. from the University of Illinois.

 Dr. Elizabeth Majerus (emajerus) is the Executive Teacher in the department of English.
 She teaches The Nineteenth-Century Novel, Non-Fiction Writing, Poetry, Native-American and Chicano Literature, and Creative Writing.
 She earned her B.A. in English and Integrated Liberal Studies at the University of Wisconsin at Madison, and her M.A. and Ph.D. in English Literature from the University of Illinois at Urbana-Champaign.

 The blogs for her classes are the following:

-teaches Subfreshman English along with Gender Studies and Non-Fiction Writing.
-She earned her B.A. at the University of Illinois at Springfield and her M.A. at Eastern Illinois University.
+Kathleen Rodems (krodems) teaches Subfreshman English, Gender Studies, Social Justice, and Nonfiction Writing.
+She earned her B.A. in English from the University of Illinois at Springfield and her M.A. in English from Eastern Illinois University.